ABOUT

 Resources

-Has your local council done something similar on toilets?
-Let NALC know at
+Has your local council done something similar with toilets?
+Let NALC know at .

 Dementia

-The specific symptoms that someone with dementia experiences will depend on the parts of the brain that are damaged and the disease that is causing dementia.
-According to the Alzheimer’s society, there are more than 42,000 people in the UK under 65 living with dementia.
+The specific symptoms that someone with dementia experiences will depend on the damaged parts of the brain and disease-causing dementia.
+According to Alzheimer’s society, more than 42,000 people in the UK are under 65 living with dementia.
 While in total, there are roughly 850,000 people in the UK with dementia (Source: The Alzheimer’s Society).

-NALC believes that local councils can play a large role in supporting those in their communities with dementia by providing quality social care through social interaction and support groups.
+NALC believes local councils can play a prominent role in supporting those in their communities with dementia by providing quality social care through social interaction and support groups.
 Councils can support people with dementia by becoming ‘Dementia friends’ and a Dementia-friendly community.

 What can councils do?